szczyglis-dev/py-gpt/README.md

 ## Recent changes:

+# 2.0.147 (2024-02-04)

+- Added `@` tags for quick access to context from previous discussions in the `Context History` plugin (must be enabled in plugin settings, default: disabled).
+- Added automatic passing of the day of the week in the `Context History` and `Real Time` plugins.

 # 2.0.146 (2024-02-03)

 - Disabled online loaders for Llama-index if compiled version is detected (they work properly only in Python version)